THOMASELOVE/432-classes-2024/class13/README.md

 ## Announcements

 1. Grades and an answer sketch for Quiz 1 will be available in time for Thursday's class.
 I will discuss the Quiz in detail in class Thursday.
-    - The list of people who responded to the Bonus Question in time (by noon today) on Campuswire [is posted here](https://github.com/THOMASELOVE/432-quizzes-2024/blob/main/quiz1/README.md#who-has-provided-a-response-to-the-bonus-question).
+    - 36 of 39 responded to the Bonus Question in time on Campuswire.
+My list [is posted here](https://github.com/THOMASELOVE/432-quizzes-2024/blob/main/quiz1/README.md#who-has-provided-a-response-to-the-bonus-question).
 Let me know immediately if your name is not listed but you completed the Bonus Question on time.
 2. There is no Minute Paper this week.
 The next Minute Paper comes after Class 15.
-3. Lab 4 grades and feedback are now posted to the Course Grading Roster on our Shared Drive.
+3. Lab 4 grades and feedback are now available on the Course Grading Roster on our Shared Drive.

 ## Supplemental Materials / Sources for Today